JunekCZ/occamy-gatsby-source-cockpit/readme.md

 1. Private key generated in the cockpit cms.
 2. E.g. `https://www.example.com` - without the /api.
 3. The specific Cockpit collections you want to fetch.
 If empty or null all collections will be fetched.
 E.g. `['Products', 'Menu']`
-4. Same as the `collections` parameter, but for the Cockpit trees.
+4. Same as the `collections` parameter, but for the Cockpit singletons.
-   E.g. (for a singleton and a collection both named 'Team') `{ collection: { Team: 'Teams' } }`.
+5. Same as the `collections` parameter, but for the Cockpit trees.
-5. Replacement for broken image links.
+6. Replacement for broken image links.
 If `null`, the detected broken images will be removed.
 If an URL to an image, the broken image will be replaced with this image.

 Adding the `gatsby-source-filesystem` dependency to your project grants access to the `publicURL` field resolver attribute on the file nodes that this plugin generates by extending the GraphQL type of the file nodes.
 So, as you can guess, the path specified in the plugin options could be anything, we do not need it to load any local files, we are just taking advantage of its extension of the file node type.